Contents :

 iv) a sailing vessel,

-(b) a sailing vessel under way shall keep out of the way of:
+i) a vessel not under command,(c) a fishing vessel under way shall keep out of the way of:

 ii) a vessel restricted in her ability to maneuver,